-For more information on diet and weight loss, see:
+For more information on diet and weight loss read about:

-Reducing the amount of calories in your diet will stop you putting on more weight.
-But if you want to lose weight, you have to combine a calorie-controlled diet with regular exercise.
+Reducing the amount of calories in your diet will help you lose weight, but if you want to keep off the weight, you have to combine a calorie-controlled diet with regular exercise.

-Your GP or weight loss adviser will be able to provide an exercise plan suited to your circumstances, which will probably recommend so many hours of moderate-intensity physical activity a week.
+Your GP or weight loss adviser can provide an exercise plan suited to your circumstances, which will probably involve several hours of moderate-intensity physical activity a week.

-Moderate-intensity physical activity is any activity that increases your heart and breathing rate and may make you sweat, but you are still able to hold a normal conversation.
+Moderate-intensity physical activity is any activity that increases your heart and breathing rate, and may make you sweat, but still allows you to hold a normal conversation.
+Examples include:

 Choose physical activities that you enjoy, as you are more likely to continue doing them.

 You should aim to start gradually.
-For example, start off by doing 15 to 20 minutes of exercise five times a week – and then build on it.
+For example, start off by doing 15 to 20 minutes of exercise five times a week and then build on it.

 For more information about exercise, see: